fphilipe/premailer-rails/README.md

 Simply add the gem to your Gemfile in your Rails project:

-    gem 'premailer-rails3'
+    gem 'premailer-rails'

-premailer-rails3 requires either nokogiri or hpricot.
+premailer-rails requires either nokogiri or hpricot.
 It doesn't list them as a dependency so you can choose which one to use.

     gem 'nokogiri'